-MEXICO AND THE HONG KONG SPECIAL ADMINISTRATIVE REGION SOME IMPORTANT FACTS
+MEXICO AND HONG KONG ARE IMPORTANT TRADING PARTNERS

-- In 2016, Mexico ranked the largest among Hong Kong's trading partners in Latin America and 24th worldwide.
-Reciprocally, Hong Kong was Mexico's 39th ranking trading partner in 2015.
+- In 2019, Mexico was Hong Kong's largest trading partner in Latin America and 21st worldwide.
+Hong Kong was Mexico's 34th largest trading partner in 2019.

-- Hong Kong's re-exports of goods to Mexico totaled HK$27.8 billion in 2016.
-The top three re-export items were telecommunications equipment; electrical machinery, apparatus and appliances, and electrical parts thereof; and office machines and automatic data processing machines.
+- Hong Kong's re-exports of goods to Mexico totalled HK$36,399 million in 2019.
+Major re-exports were telecommunications equipment; electrical machinery, apparatus and appliances, and electrical parts thereof; and office machines and automatic data processing machines.

 |Summary of Hong Kong's Trade with Mexico (in HK$ million)|